adel0019/AnimeSynopsisFetcher/README.md

 ## Anime Synopsis Fetcher

 The Anime Synopsis Fetcher is a Python script that automates the process of fetching anime synopses from the AniList API and saving them into a `description.txt` file for each anime in your local anime collection.
 It helps you organize and keep track of the synopsis information for your favorite anime series.
+I personally use this so that I don't have to keep going to MyAnimeList or AniList just to check what the anime is about.

 ### Features